GitHub - github/github-mcp-server: GitHub's official MCP Server (original) (raw)

 Dynamic Tool Discovery

-Note: This feature is currently in beta and may not be available in all environments.
+Note: This feature is currently in beta and is not available in the Remote GitHub MCP Server.
 Please test it out and let us know if you encounter any issues.

 Instead of starting with all tools enabled, you can turn on dynamic toolset discovery.
 Dynamic toolsets allow the MCP host to list and enable toolsets in response to a user prompt.
 This should help to avoid situations where the model gets confused by the sheer number of tools available.